-The average tax refund is $2,400 a year, and 74% of Americans get a tax refund.
+The average tax refund is $2,950 a year as of 2020.
+Meanwhile, 74% of Americans get a tax refund.
 I'll consider you average for argument's sake.
 At today's typical savings rate of 1%, you're missing out on a whopping $12 bucks in interest income!

 I'm definitely not a proponent of giving the government more money than they deserve, but missing out on $12 bucks in interest is something I can live with and so should you.

 This is why we have such massive debt problems in the first place!
 The government is essentially helping you “go broke to win big” by protecting 75% of American tax payers from blowing $2,400 a year without even knowing it.

 The extra money isn't going to make a difference in your lifestyle, but that extra nut at the end of the year will.
 Turn it around, most financial advisers recommend saving at least 10% of your yearly gross income towards retirement.
 For a small fee, the government is helping you get to that goal.

 If you really want to know whether you'll be able to save your extra monthly income, buy a bag of your favorite cookies.
 Place them on your bedside table every night for 1 week, and see if you can avoid eating them.
 Now imagine a bag of cookies appearing every 2 weeks or every month for an entire year.
 Let me know how it goes!